yellowbean/absbox-doc/docs/source/modeling.rst

 a map represents history information of a `ongoing` deal.

 ``IssuanceBalance``
-  Issuance balance of deal, which used to be queried via `poolFactor`, `cumuPoolDefaultedRate` etc
+  Issuance balance of deal, which used to be queried via `poolFactor`, `cumPoolDefaultedRate` etc

 ``AccruedInterest``
   .. versionadded:: 0.23